Visa issues hit inaugural MotoGP race in India | Sports-Games

 Sources in Repsol Honda Team confirmed to PTI that the arrival of its riders Marquez and Joan Mir in India has been delayed due to visa issues.

-Both the Spanish drivers were scheduled to visit the Honda India factory in Manesar on Wednesday but now that visit stands cancelled.
+Both the Spanish drivers were scheduled to attend a promotional event near Delhi on Wednesday but now that visit stands cancelled.

 ''The riders are yet to reach India due to visa issues.
 So there was no option but to cancel tomorrow's event,'' a source told PTI.